leonardo-jesus/goomer-challenge/README.md

 - Make a fork;
 - Open the project on your terminal;
 - Run `npm i` to install Dependencies;
-- Run `npm run dev` to run the server.&nbsp;
+- Run `npm run dev` to run the server;
-&nbsp;
-PS.: By default the server will run at `localhost:3000`.
+- By default the server will run at `localhost:3000`.

 ## 🤔 How to contribute